FRRouting/frr/doc/user/bgp.rst

    This command sets colors values.

+:rfc:`9256`.

+``CO:COLOR``
+   This is a format to define colors value. ``CO`` part is always 00 (default), it can be used to support the requirements of Color-Only steering when using a Null Endpoint in the SR-TE Policy as specified in Section 8.8 of [RFC9256].
+   The below shows in detail what the different combinations of ``CO`` bits can match on to for the purpose of determining what type of SR-TE Policy Tunnel a BGP route can resolve over, and it also shows the order for resolving the BGP route if there are different tunnels.
+   - ``00`` Can match on a specific endpoint only which should be the nexthop of the route(Default Setting).
+   - ``01`` Can match on a specific endpoint or a null endpoint.
+   - ``10`` Can match on a specific endpoint, null endpoint or any endpoint.
+   - ``11`` Reserved for future use and shuould not be used.

 .. clicmd:: set extcommunity bandwidth <(1-25600) | cumulative | num-multipaths> [non-transitive]

    This command sets the BGP link-bandwidth extended community for the prefix